Questions & Answers

 Many moms are a bit stressed as they prepare their families for pictures.
 Then the actual moment comes and they are worried that everyone will just “fall apart”.
 Don’t stress.
 Don’t worry.
 We’re just going to “play and explore” if there are little ones.
 Please relax and know that no….all will not be perfect, but…we will get some fantastic shots of your children playing and interacting.
 They may not be the JC Penney’s type of shot where everyone is looking perfectly at the camera and smiling just so.
 But I prefer the ones where everyone is expressing a bit of themselves anyway and I hope you do too!
 Just remember, if you’re stressed, your children can feel it, so relax and let’s have fun with it.

 I prefer to photograph my newborn babies naked!
 Gotta love that little tiny body.
 Just swaddle them up in a sweet blanket to keep them cozy.
 I will have a few diaper covers if you’d rather have them keep their diaper on.
 You can check out my Pinterest board for ideas of what parents and siblings can wear during the newborn session.
 I also have a couple of Pinterest boards with clothing ideas for the other more grown-up people in the pictures that you can look at.

 If you would like help with putting together your children’s outfits and would like to buy local, I highly recommend you go see Jessica over at Cavelle Kids.
-She’s fabulous and is willing to help any of my clients put some gorgeous outfits together for your little ones for your session with me.
+Or for you mamas and tween/teen girls, get yourselves over to The Foundry in Clovis.
+Such beautiful stuff, trust me.